How to choose the right payment methods

 Creates confusion

-As in the Netflix example above, too large a selection can lead to the customer becoming overwhelmed, distracted, and – ultimately – disengaged.
-When this happens, the customer ends up clicking away from your online store.
+Like in the Netflix example above, too large a selection can lead to the customer becoming overwhelmed, distracted, and disengaged.
+When this happens, customers end up clicking away from your online store.
 And often, they don’t come back.

-As a merchant, managing multiple payment methods can be complex – and costly.
-Typically, offering several different ways to pay requires integrating with various payment processors, gateways, and systems.
+As a merchant, managing multiple payment methods can be complex and costly.
+Typically, offering several different ways to pay requires multiple integrations and systems, so launching new methods can be operationally intense and require a lot of engineering bandwidth.

-Juggling these providers (which often all have their own technology, as well as their fair share of setup, maintenance, and transaction fees) is stressful – and can lead to an inflated expense sheet.
+Juggling all these different payment methods (with their fair share of maintenance and transaction fees) is stressful – and can lead to an inflated expense sheet.

 Some payment gateways and methods come with high levels of inherent customer trust.
-PayPal, for instance, is a name essentially synonymous with payments – while Apple Pay and Google Pay have, by virtue of the names they share with two of the world’s biggest brands, plenty of credit in the proverbial bank.
+PayPal, for instance, is a name synonymous with payments – while Apple Pay and Google Pay have, by virtue of being owned by the world’s biggest brands, plenty of credit in the proverbial bank.

-Plus, too many payment methods could give your checkout page a spammy or overly cluttered experience – another factor which could weaken a customer’s trust in your website and brand.
+Plus, too many payment methods could give your checkout page a “spammy” or cluttered experience – another factor that could weaken a customer’s trust in your website and brand.

 Learn more: How to accept payments online

-How to pick the right payment methods for your audience
+How to pick the right payment methods for your customers

 As we’ve seen, the right mix of payment methods is akin to Goldilocks’s preference for porridge: not too hot, not too cold, but just right.

-But it isn’t only the quantity of the payment methods you offer that’s important, but the quality – which means it’s vital to choose the ways to pay that best suit your business and audience.
+It isn’t only the quantity of the payment methods you offer that’s important, but the quality too – which means it’s vital to choose the ways to pay that best suit your business and audience.

 Here’s how.